mediroozmeh/FPGA_BitonicSorting/HOW.md

 One way of increasing the memory bandwidth available to a kernel is to increase the number of physical connections to memory that are attached to a kernel.
-Proper implementation of this optimization requires your knowledge of both the application and the target compute device.
+Proper implementation of this optimization requires knowledge of both the application and the target compute device.
 Therefore, SDAccel requires direct user intervention to increase the number of physical memory ports in a kernel.
 The SDAccel command to increase the number of physical memory ports available to the kernel is: